AustralianSDAF/2024-06-18-Remote-Sensing-Workshop/CODE_OF_CONDUCT.md

 ## Unacceptable behaviour

-Examples of unacceptable behaviour by participants at any Carpentries event/platform include:
+Examples of unacceptable behaviour by participants at any event/platform include:
 - written or verbal comments which have the effect of excluding people on the basis of membership of any specific group
 - causing someone to fear for their safety, such as through stalking, following, or intimidation
 - violent threats or language directed against another person